• About Lovely Etc.

 I am so excited I was able to turn my failure into a resounding success!

-If you are thinking about giving this a try, be sure to check out my failure too for lots of tips on what not to do and this update for answers to frequently asked questions and more tips for making your own DIY photo canvas.
+If you are thinking about giving this a try, be sure to check out this update for answers to frequently asked questions and more tips for making your own DIY photo canvas.

 I’d love for you to pin this project on Pinterest!

-Want more ideas for displaying your family photos?
+Want more inexpensive DIY decor ideas?
 Here are a few of my favorites:

 diy photo canvas